 They're afraid that Donald Trump is going to be successful and get re-elected.

-They were afraid of that before look they've spent three years trying to impeach the guy and now we find out that they spied on our campaign based on a phony dossier that Hillary Clinton paid for.
+Look, they've spent three years trying to impeach the guy, and now we find out that they spied on our campaign based on a phony dossier that Hillary Clinton paid for.

-He can point to the fact that had he not acted as he did it would have been much worse.
+He can point to the fact that had he not acted as he did, it would have been much worse.

-And he can also point I mentioned this earlier to the incredible never has government done so much to shore up so many areas of the economy and areas of business area the markets whether the capital markets whether it's the stock market whether it's mortgages they have gone everywhere they can never has this happened before.
+And he can also point, I mentioned this earlier, to the incredible, never has government done so much to shore up so many areas of the economy and areas of business, the markets, whether the capital markets, whether it's the stock market, whether it's mortgages, they have gone everywhere they can.

-So you talk about mobilization it's not just a health care mobilization.
+It's not just a health care mobilization.

 He has literally saved the economy of this country.

-Assuming now we've had the leveling now we're seeing a decline hopefully patterns hold precipitous decline economic numbers that are going to scare the hell out of everybody hopefully followed by a robust recovery.
+Hopefully, patterns hold, precipitous decline, economic numbers that are going to scare the hell out of everybody, hopefully followed by a robust recovery.

-How does it play out John McLaughlin?
+How does it play out, John McLaughlin?

 We probably take the House with it.

-Not just him getting reelected these plans succeed we take the House back too.
+We take the House back too.

-Matt, what pitfalls do you see and how do you see it plan out?
+And how do you see it playing out?

-I just re read about that.
+I just read about that.

-But you have you have you have to have a way to treat this.
+I think it's very promising, but you have to have a way to treat this.

 They would use that against the president and destroy him with it.